 It is the student's responsibility to read and act upon any correspondence sent to him/her.
 Should any information seem unclear, please contact the Financial Aid Office for clarification.
 It is your responsibility to notify the Financial Aid Office of any changes to your mailing or email addresses.
 You may forfeit all or a portion of your financial aid award if you do not follow all instructions or respond to requests from the Financial Aid Office.

 Securing Your Financial Aid

-Your NEC Financial Aid Award letter reflects the financial assistance package we are able to offer you for the upcoming academic year.
+Your NEC Financial Aid Award letter reflects the financial assistance package we are able to offer you for the 2016-17 academic year.
 To accept your award, visit the Accept Awards tab of your NetPartner account and mark each award as "Accepted" or "Declined."
 Our database will update automatically.
-Accepting of Financial Aid Awards must done in writing only; verbal acceptances will not be processed.
-Student loan borrowers will also be required to submit additional paperwork before loan funding can be disbursed.
+Accepting of Financial Aid Awards must done online only; verbal acceptances will not be processed.
+Student loan borrowers will also be required to complete additional paperwork before loan funding can be disbursed.

 Appealing Your Financial Aid Award (Applicants/Admitted Students)